meryambutt123-a11y/urdu-ocr-codesaviours-si26-maryam/README.md

 ## Week 1, Tuesday Update: Data Collection & Organization

-Successfully collected a balanced dataset of over 100 Urdu text images to train the model, treating the data like flashcards for the neural network.
+Successfully collected a balanced dataset of 139 Urdu text images to train the model, treating the data like flashcards for the neural network.
 The images are systematically organized into the following required directory structure:

 * `data/raw/newspaper` - Populated with 20 screenshots of headlines and article lines from Pakistani news websites.
 * `data/raw/books` - Populated with 40 pristine, single-line printed sentences from Urdu literature.
 * `data/raw/signboards` - Populated with 30 isolated real-world tokens and location names.
-* `data/raw/synthetic` - Setup for script-generated baseline images.
+* `data/raw/synthetic` - Populated with 20 script-generated baseline images using the NotoNastaliqUrdu font.
-* `data/raw/other` - Populated with 30 noisy digital/video text lines to act as a stress test for the model.
+* `data/raw/other` - Populated with 29 noisy digital/video text lines to act as a stress test for the model.

 ---